toda-lab/pygplib/docs/getting-started.rst

 and the Cnf object created is a manager for the CNF encoded from given propositional formulas.
 It is initialized with a tuple of propositional formulas, ``(g, ) + tup``, considering it as the conjunction of these formulas.
-The encoding performed here is described in more details in `Encoding_FO_Formula`_ .
+The encoding performed here is described in more details in :ref:`EncodingFOFormula`.

 .. code:: python